We may earn a commission if you click on a link, but at no extra cost to you. Read our disclosure policy for information.

-The following is not an exhaustive list but provides us with enough of an indication of the many advantages of giving fennels to your guinea pigs to eat.
+The following is not an exhaustive list but provides us with enough of an indication of the many advantages of giving this herb to your pets.

 Healthy Bone Growth

-Lack of calcium can cause your guinea pigs to lose weight and develop bone abnormalities.
+Lack of calcium can cause your pet to lose weight and develop bone abnormalities.

 Fennels contain enough natural calcium to fulfill the requirements of your guinea pigs in a healthy and balanced way.

-With a moderate intake of fennel, you can rest assured that your guinea pigs will develop healthy and strong bones.
+With a moderate intake of fennel, you can rest assured that your guinea pigs will develop healthy bones.